Bacha Khan International Airport: History

 Strategically situated in the heart of Peshawar, Bacha Khan International Airport is located approximately 180 km from Islamabad (federal capital of Pakistan) which makes it about a two-hour drive from the capital via M-1 motorway.
 Since Peshawar is the capital of the Khyber Pakhtunkhwa province, it provides world connections for the majority of the northwest region of the country and adjoining areas of Afghanistan.
 Since the province has a large Afghan Pashtun community residing within KPK, Afghanistan flights have always been on the rise.

 The airport traces its origins to 1927 when there was a small airfield that catered to much of the British Empire and Imperial Airways aircraft that were either travelling onwards to the east (e.g. to China and Malaysia/Singapore) or west (e.g. Europe and America).
 For this reason the city was given the nickname "Gateway to the East" because it linked the traditional oriental culture to modern occidental traditions.

 The airport gained importance after the independence of Pakistan from the British Raj; the Civil Aviation Authority of Pakistan (CAA) and the Pakistan Air Force started to use the airfield jointly for both military and civil operations.
 There were countless flights operated to and from Pakistan's largest city, Karachi, as well as other cities within the newly formed state.

 The airport achieved international status in 1965 when the first flight was operated from Kabul, Afghanistan to Peshawar.
 The flight was operated by the national flag carrier, Pakistan International Airlines (PIA).
 As years went on the airport grew with more flights and aircraft and relative upgrade was carried out from time to time.
 It was not until 1981 that the CAA extended the terminal to meet future needs for the next decade and to meet the estimated growth of passengers.
 The apron was developed fully by 1986, where the airport was able to handle four widebody aircraft and two small narrow body aircraft at one time.

-PIA commenced service to Birmingham with an Airbus A310 in July 2004.
+PIA commenced service to Birmingham in July 2004.
 In January 2008 the provincial government met to discuss the expansion work needed to upgrade the quality of the aircraft in terms of facilities, terminal modernisation and cargo growth.
 In June 2008 the Deputy Director General of the CAA, Air Vice Marshal Sajid Habib, said that five billion rupees have been allocated to expand and develop Peshawar airport.
 Details of the work performed are ambiguous.